This article has links to products and services we love, which we may make commission from.

 ★ Read next | The most festive hotels to book this December

-The Ivy On The Square always puts on a good show with this year’s entrance being fit for an ice queen.
+The Ivy On The Square always puts on a good show regardless of the season.

 Take a quick detour around the corner to the Scotch Malt Whisky Society on Queen Street.